Idol (Yoasobi song): Background and release

 An anime adaptation of manga series Oshi no Ko was announced in June 2022.
 During a livestream on its official YouTube channel on February 19, 2023, the anime series revealed the opening theme which would be performed by Yoasobi, titled "Idol".
 As a "super huge" fan of the manga, Ayase had personally read Oshi no Ko before and written a demo about it around 2022.
 It was initially titled "Kyūkyoku no Ōgi", (Note: 究極の奥義) portraying a girl who is the strongest and unbeatable fighter, showing some dark side, reminiscing about Street Fighter character Chun-Li.
 The demo was originally expected to be released as a Vocaloid song.
 However, Ayase abandoned the plan after the duo received an offer to perform the opening theme song for Oshi no Ko; he interwove the demo and the new composition to make the final version.
-The song first previewed on the anime's official trailer, uploaded on February 19, and the full-length song premiered in an extended 90-minute first episode, titled "Mother and Children", released on March 17 at selected movie theaters in Japan.
+The song first previewed on the anime's official trailer, uploaded on February 19, and the full-length song premiered in an extended 90-minute first episode, "Mother and Children", theatrically released on March 17 at selected cinemas in Japan.

 After the debut performance of the song at their Denkōsekka Arena Tour on April 5 at Nippon Gaishi Hall, Nagoya, Yoasobi announced that "Idol" would be available on digital music and streaming platforms on April 12, the same date as the anime's televised premiere.
 A month later, the duo teased a snippet of the English version as a video clip, showing Ikura recording the song in the studio, uploaded via Twitter; the full-length was issued digitally on May 26.
 The limited CD and 7-inch vinyl of the single were released on June 21 and July 26, respectively; both formats contains the Japanese, English, anime edit, and instrumental versions.
 Subsequently, "Idol" featured on Yoasobi's third EP The Book 3 (2023), and the English version on their third English-language EP E-Side 3 (2024).
 Milan Records released the single in 12-inch vinyl, along with the B-side "Tabun", in November 2024.